rishabkk13/Vigenere-cipher/README.md

 ### B) Code2.py
 Status -> Still working on it
 Whats done so far:
-1) Display NxN matrix for all permutations of the encrpytion/decrpytion matrix Improvements that im working on:
+1) Display NxN matrix for all permutations of the encrpytion/decrpytion matrix
-1) Spacing issue taken care of
+2)Spacing issue taken care of

+Improvements that im working on:
-2) Will implement it on all alphabets, numbers and special characters
+1) Will implement it on all alphabets, numbers and special characters